evolve*

 Overview

-Disused defibrators Decommissioned caneite factory Decommissioned caneite factory Caneite factory Caneite factory Caneite factory Caneite factory Caneite factory Waterfront Park, evolve* on far right
+Decommissioned caneite factory Disused defibrators Caneite factory Caneite factory Defibrators evolve* Waterfront Park, evolve* on far right Defibrators in Waterfront Park Waterfront Park, evolve* on far right

 The western tip of Pyrmont quickly attracted entrepreneurs: barges could moor close to quarries.
 As the city was near but out of sight, it hosted necessary but noisy processes.
 Shipyards on the eastern side of the peninsula attracted Fyfes Iron Foundry in 1855, and City Iron Works in 1865.
 A bridge linked Glebe Island to Pyrmont in 1857: cattle to (and carcasses from) Glebe Island abattoirs were another trade that Sydney preferred not to smell.